DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/03ProductBrief/Concepts.md

 Unified resource management and scheduling of standard templates, and related function extensions.
 You can manage and deploy community-standard application templates based on application templates, as well as custom business application templates.

-#### Mirror Image
+#### Image

 A container image is a template in a standard format for container application packaging, used to create containers.
 A Docker image is a special file system.
 In addition to providing the programs, libraries, resources, configuration and other files required for the container to run, it also contains some configuration parameters prepared for the run (such as anonymous volumes, environment variables, users, etc.) .
 Images do not contain any dynamic data, and their contents are not changed after they are built.

-For example: a mirror can contain a complete Ubuntu operating system environment, which only installs Apache or other applications required by the user.
+For example: a image can contain a complete Ubuntu operating system environment, which only installs Apache or other applications required by the user.

 #### Namespace Namespace